Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 This course consists of an in-depth analysis of a specific topic in communications and public policy.
 The course will be organized around the special interests of full time and visiting faculty.
 Topics could include: policy analysis, public management, organizational social media management, organizational communications, and social media and website design including search engine optimization, Google Analytics and basic back end social media training.

-The capstone case study course will require students to spend the fall semester surveying scholarly literature on public policy analysis (regarding policy development, design and implementation) and the winter semester applying this research as they write two case studies that will require students to synthesize the issues encountered in their Focus Areas with their studies in Communications.
-Course work can be presented in English and French.
+The capstone case study course will require students to survey scholarly literature on communications and public policy analysis (regarding policy development, design and implementation) and apply this research as they write two case studies that allows them to synthesize the issues encountered with their studies in Communications and Public Policy.
 Prerequisites: COPP 3013, COPP 3023, COPP 3033.

 Students will complete two supervised professional unpaid internships in a professional communications agency, non-profit organization, or government office and will complete a detailed exit report.
 Where possible, students will have the opportunity to pursue internships that require them to work in French or in a bilingual office.
 Prerequisites: COPP 3013, COPP 3023, COPP 3033.